yanivyacoby/harvard-cs290/communication-in-collaborative-environments.md

 Your collaborators' goal is to help you drive your project and get you unstuck.
 They are likely not evaluating you based on the quantity of results you present.
 You therefore do not have to have complete results to present at every meeting -- you can use your meetings to present partial results, brainstorm, discuss papers you read, ask questions, outline a paper, get feedback on a draft, etc.
+Most importantly, if you're feeling *lost or stuck*, use the time to ask your collaborators for help.

 **Myth 3: Your collaborators will be disappointed if you do not present positive results.**
 Negative results are expected and are *more common* than positive results.